lurchmath/lde/src/experimental/readme.md

 # Global $n$-compact Validation

 Welcome to the [experimental](../) folder of this branch of the Lurch LDE project.
 Here we gather code and content for rapidly testing, benchmarking, and prototyping design ideas for the LDE.
+For details about the rest of the LDE, and in particular the LogicConcept class and Matching package that this algorithm is built on, see [the LDE documentation](https://lurchmath.github.io/lde).

 The main experiment currently in progress is an implementation of the $n$-_compact polynomial time global validation algorithm_.
 This is accessible via the function `validate()` and its supporting tools and options.